OpenST/facilitator/README.md

     export ORIGIN_WORKER_EXPIRATION_HEIGHT='replace_with_origin_expiration_height';
     export AUXILIARY_WORKER_EXPIRATION_HEIGHT='replace_with_auxiliary_expiration_height';

-origin and auxiliary worker addresses are generated with `facilitator init` step.
+Origin and auxiliary worker addresses are generated with `facilitator init` step.
 Refer [here](https://github.com/mosaicdao/mosaic-chains#mosaic-config) to locate Mosaic config path for supported chain.

-origin and auxiliary worker expiration height is block height from current block for which worker keys are whitelisted.
+Origin and auxiliary worker expiration height is block height from current block for which worker keys are whitelisted.
 If current block is 1000 and expiration height is set to 100 then worker keys will be whitelisted for 1100 block.

    3. run command:

      npm run whitelist-workers

-   Note: This command expects owner addresses of stake pool and redeem pool organization to be unlocked on the node.
+   Note: This command expects admin address of stake pool and redeem pool organization to be unlocked on the node.

 **8. Facilitator start**: Facilitator start command starts the facilitator process.